Counting independent sets in amenable groups: Free energy

 Now, suppose that we have an increasing sequence $\{U_n\}_n$ of finite subsets of vertices exhausting $\Gamma$, i.e., $U_n \subseteq U_{n+1}$ and $\bigcup_n U_n = V$.
 Tentatively, we would like to define the exponential growth rate of $Z_\Gamma(V_n,\lambda)$ as

-In order to guarantee the existence of such limit, we will provide a self-contained argument based on the particular properties of the hardcore model and \emph{amenability}.
-The reader that is familiar with this kind of arguments may skip the next part and go straight to Section \ref{subsec:3-3}.
+In order to guarantee the existence of this limit, we will provide a self-contained argument based on the particular properties of the hardcore model and \emph{amenability}.
+The reader that is familiar with this kind of arguments may skim over the next part and go then to Section \ref{sec4}.